Lewanja/practice/README.md

 # practice
 SOLOLEARN python PROJECTS

-hello
-in this space i will add my python practice code
+practice projects from sololeaen are added in this space